tropicoo/hikvision-camera-bot/README.md

           "url": "rtmp://a.rtmp.youtube.com/live2", # YouTube rtmp server
           "key": "aaaa-vvvv-bbbb-cccc-zzzz" # YouTube Live Stream key.
     ```
-    YouTube Live Stream server/key is availabe at https://www.youtube.com/live_dashboard.
+    > YouTube Live Stream server/key is availabe at https://www.youtube.com/live_dashboard.

-    To enable stream in Telegram, simply use available commands
+    > To enable stream in Telegram, simply use available commands
     `/yt_stream_on_<cam_id>, /yt_stream_off_<cam_id>`

+    > To kill the bot from the terminal with enabled YouTube Live Stream
+    instead of invoking the `/stop` command from the Telegram, kill
+    it with its process group `kill -TERM -<PID>` else ffmpeg process
+    will be still alive.

 **Example configuration**
 ```json